CoGhent/CoGhent.github.io/basicqueries.markdown

 Use SELECT to define which data you want to have returned with your query.

 *for example*
+This query will return the first 1.000 titles of objects that are published in the linked data event streams from the five participating cultural heritage institutions.

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>